-6.6.24 Aircraft with a destination within the NAT region should proceed to their clearance limit and follow the ICAO standard procedure to commence descent from the appropriate designated navigation aid serving the destination aerodrome at, or as close as possible to, the expected approach time.
+6.6.11 Aircraft with a destination within the NAT region should follow the procedures in 6.6.10 above until reaching the top of decent point and should thereafter follow globally applicable procedures in accordance with PANS-ATM 15.3.3 b) 4) - 7).
+Those procedures are repeated below for convenience: proceed to their elearance limit and follow the ICAO standard procedure to commence descent from the appropriate designated navigation aid serving the destination aerodrome at, or as close as possible to, the expected approach time.
 Detailed procedures are promulgated in relevant State AIPs.